Rational Decision: 1989 Chevrolet Caprice 31K Mile Survivor Wagon – Sold?

-Many car collectors have a tough time selling their cars as even if they have a large enough garage and the resources its not an issue.
+Many car collectors have a tough time selling their cars as even if they have a large enough garage and the resources it’s not an issue.
 Others who no longer have space for their valued collector car have to make the tough but rational choice to find a good home for their car.
-That’s the situation faced with the private seller of this 31k original mile 1989 Chevrolet Caprice station wagon currently listed here on Craigslist in Haymarket, Maryland with an asking price of $8,000.
+That’s the situation faced with the private seller of this 31k original mile 1989 Chevrolet Caprice station wagon originally posted in September 2020 on Craigslist in Haymarket, Maryland with an asking price of $8,000.
 Unfortunately, Hagerty Insurance currently does not provide estimates for these cars and the NADA Guides Classic Car Online Valuation Tool confirms this private seller has his Caprice priced above the current “Low”, “Average”, and “High” retail value range of $1,677, $3,492, and $4,922, respectively.
-If you are serious about buying this Caprice and are willing to pay a premium for a low mileage example, you can start the conversation by either calling or texting Simran at (703) 201-9972.
-When you do, please remember to mention you saw his wagon featured here on GuysWithRides.com

 This appears to be a very clean, low mileage survivor Caprice that looks great sporting classic American Racing wheels.
 We’re a bit confused on why this car needed a new automatic transmission after only 31K miles, especially with no trailer hitch present.
 Otherwise, this appears to be a great survivor you can continue using as a daily driver or prepare over the winter for AACA preservation class events next year.
 Either way, good luck with the purchase!